Adventures in Quilting:

 Call this a mini-retreat, a therapeutic respite, or a Christmas workshop.
 The spirit is the same; we are all like elves preparing for that big day when we gift a quilt to someone.
 Many of us just need to breathe and create.

-Also, it is possible to register for one day or two or three.
+It is possible to register for one day or two or three.
 Please know that the cost is slightly less if you pay for the three day package.
 But this payment option gives you some flexibility, month to month.

 Have fun with the Log Cabin Die, January 17th, Saturday, 10-1:00 p.m.